jnduli/blog_jnduli.co.ke/content/ansible.rst

 Since ansible supports jinja templating, the nginx config file is written in this format.
 Also the variables project_name and user are found from the vars.yml file.
+What the above does is copy the nginx config file to /etc/nginx/sites-enabled/project_name restarts nginx.

 Here is the template used.
 You can also use variables defined in the vars.yml in the template too, which is really helpful.